-The birth of your child is an exhilarating event.
-The months and years that follow are filled with joy and exitement.
-However, if your child has been diagnosed with cerebral palsy, you will have questions.
-How could this happen?
-What can I do?
-At Kline & Specter, PC, we can help.
+If your child has been diagnosed with cerebral palsy, Kline & Specter can help.
 Our birth injury lawyers and our most-in-the-nation five doctor/lawyers, including two OB/GYNs -- have years of experience and can help you determine the cause and whether you and your child have legal recourse.
 Our attorneys have obtained verdicts and settlements reaching into the hundreds of millions of dollars in birth injury cases.
 (See results) Please call us today for a free consultation.

 Causes: There are many causes for cerebral palsy, including infections (such as German measles) during pregnancy or jaundice in the infant after birth, a condition that can damage brain cells if left untreated.
 Other problems that can occur are head trauma during labor and delivery and a prolonged shortage of oxygen in the brain (asphyxia), which can cause damage called hypoxic-ischemic encephalopathy.
 This can be caused by a number of factors, including a baby getting stuck in the birth canal or being choked by the umbilical cord.
 In some cases a doctor may fail to perform a C-section when one is necessary to ensure a healthy birth.
 Improper use of forceps or excessive use of vacuum extraction during childbirth can also lead to cerebral palsy as can failure to treat seizures or jaundice (with light therapy) after birth.

 One group, the National Institute of Neurological Disorders and Stroke (NINDS), which conducts research at the National Institutes of Health in Bethesda, Md., estimates that birth complications including asphyxia account for 6 percent of congenital cerebral palsy cases.
 Other groups estimate birth complications in a greater percentage of cases.